wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/envelope-wrapper.md

 ## Sample scenario

 This example scenario receives a message with application data wrapped inside an envelope, unwraps the message, and sends it to a specific endpoint.
 The sender sends the request inside a SOAP envelope.
-Once the WSO2 MI receives the envelope, it unwraps it and sends it as a Plain Old XML (POX) request to the sample back-end Axis2 server.
+Once the WSO2 MI receives the envelope, it unwraps it and sends it as a Plain Old XML (POX) request to the sample backend Axis2 server.

 The diagram below depicts how to simulate the example scenario using the WSO2 MI.